By Pyerse Dandridge

 Author: Subprime Felon: Inside Federal Prison Camp

-Mental health issues can present prior to incarceration and be a cause for the actions the defendant makes.
-However, it is very difficult to win a case by pleading insanity.
-Studies show less than 1% of those who plead insanity actually are acquitted and sentenced to psychiatric care.
-Of those who receive help upon their admittance to psychiatric care, it is reported that over half are less likely to reoffend.
+Mental health issues are often the reason inmates initially commit a crime.
+However, winning a trial with the plea of insanity is difficult to do.
+Studies show that less than 1% of those who plead insanity are actually acquitted and sentenced to psychiatric care.
+Of those who receive help, it is reported that over half are less likely to re-offend after their admittance to psychiatric care.
 However, of those who show signs of mental illness and are sentenced to prison time, their likelihood to recidivate increases exponentially.

-The problem found with ongoing support after release from incarceration is the expense.
-The cost for psychiatric is seemingly outweighing the cost per inmate in correctional institutions.
+Although there are programs to help former inmates, ongoing support after being released from incarceration is expensive.
+The cost for psychiatric care seemingly is outweighing the cost per inmate in correctional institutions.
 However, if recidivism is truly a problem the criminal system wishes to avoid, ongoing support and care after release should remain a priority.
-Institutionalization provides a steady way of life for men inside, however, when they are released, those with mental disorders are pushed back out into society and expected to be completely rehabilitated; when in actuality they are unable to function in a society that has extremely high expectations.
+Institutionalization provides a steady way of life for men inside, however, when they are released, those with mental disorders are re-triggered when their placed back into society.
+The community expects former inmates to be completely rehabilitated, but in actuality they were always unable to function in a society that has extremely high expectations for them.

-Ongoing support would provide a stable environment for those who have been institutionalized.
-Though the cost may be high monetarily, how can that really compare to the victims that may suffer due to the lack of support and stability of these men?
-There will be losses in certain areas, but if the criminal justice system would take into consideration the decreased rates in recidivism after receiving ongoing support for mental health disorders, the results would be highly favorable when looking at the bigger picture.
+Institutionalization provides an ongoing, supportive and stable environment.
+Though the cost may be financially high, how can it compare to the suffering of the individual and their unfortunate victims?
+There may be losses in certain areas, but if the criminal justice system would take into consideration the decreased rates in recidivism after receiving ongoing support for mental health disorders, the results would be highly favorable when looking at the bigger picture.